cs182sp22/cs182sp22.github.io/index.md

 In Yann Lecun's words they require "an interplay between intuitive insights, theoretical modeling, practical implementations, empirical studies, and scientific analyses."
 This course attempts to cover that ground.

+## Textbook (Optional)
+The text "Deep Learning: Foundations & Concepts" by Christopher Bishop & Hugh Bishop is recommended but not required.
+The free-to-use online version is at https://www.bishopbook.com/

 ## Lectures
 Lectures are Tuesdays and Thursdays, 6:30PM - 8PM, in 10 Evans or online
 via Zoom.
 Lecture slides are provided via this website, and lecture videos are